 20. Odaiba Winter Illuminations

-Free to visit, the Odaiba Christmas and Winter Illuminations sprawl across several Odaiba malls including the Decks until 16 February 2025.
+Free to visit, the Odaiba Christmas and Winter Illuminations sprawl across several Odaiba malls including the Decks until mid February 2027.

 This is one of the best Tokyo views any time of the year (including the weird and wonderful Tokyo Statue of Liberty) but even more so at Christmas.